You can EASILY get a beautiful, smooth finish with chalk paint. Here’s my favorite way to fix rough feeling & blotchy looking chalk paint!

 Painting furniture with chalk paint is hard to mess up.
 Almost anything that goes wrong can be fixed with a little research and/or a few more coats of paint.

-I have the tips you need to save your chalk paint fail below. 🙂
+But some chalk paints can leave rough, chalk paint brush strokes behind.
+Today, I have the tips you need to save your chalk paint fail below.

 Table of contents

-Watch this video to see exactly how I use a damp, fine sanding block to get a smooth finish with chalk paint.
+Watch this video to see exactly how sanding chalk paint with a damp, fine grit sanding block can give you a silky smooth chalk paint finish.

-Chalk paint can sometimes look blotchy or streaky when it dries.
-There are a few reasons why this might happen.
+Furniture paint can sometimes look blotchy or streaky when it dries.
+There are a few reasons your chalk paint looks streaky.

 When I make my DIY Chalk Paint from Latex Paint, I always mix in enough water to get a smooth, easy application.

-Having the strokes show is just a different style of chalk painting that some people love.
+Having the chalk paint brush strokes show is a different style of chalk painting that some people love.
 I just prefer a smooth finish with chalk paint.

-Be sure to let each coat dry completely.
+Be sure to let each coat dry completely before applying the next.

 - Extra Fine Grit Sanding Block